captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Why not?
 ---
 ## ROBYN:
-Because...!
+Because…!
 ---
 ## SHARON:
 Because what?
 ---
 ## ROBYN:
-Because I'm done with all that.
+Because I’m done with all that.
 ---
 ## SHARON:
-I'm not asking you to do it,
+I’m not asking you to do it,
 ---
 just to show me how.
 ---